modadao/moda-protocol/README.md

 ### Register Contracts with Registry
 `pnpm c:set_OfficialContracts --chain mumbai --sender <public address of who deployed the Registry>`

+## Automatic track verification

+All registered tracks have a status that is used to represent their authenticity.
+Upon registration a track is given a status of PENDING, this status can be updated to VALIDATED or INVALIDATED by a privileged account.
+A track cannot be used to create a release without a status of VALIDATED.
+This step can by bypassed by a catalog owner granting the registering account with the AUTO_VERIFIED_ROLE.
+We have added a script that allows the catalog owner to do this from the command line.
+To grant the AUTO_VERIFIED_ROLE to one or more addresses you can run this command from the root:

+`pnpm add_verified_roles <address1> <address2> ....`

 ## Generate Smart Contract Documentation

 1. `pnpm c:docs`